dustinandrews/gptFlaskByGpt-3.5-turbo/README.md

 # ChatGPT Flask App by ChatGPT-3.5-turbo

 This is a web application that allows users to chat with GPT-3.5-turbo.
-This project was designed by [your name] and mostly written by GPT-3.5-turbo.
+This project was designed by Dustin Andrews and mostly written by GPT-3.5-turbo.

+## Audience
+- Anyone who wants to expirement with the GPT-3.5-turbo API in Python and Flask
+- Anyone who wants to use thier own gpt-3.5-turbo API Key locally

 ## Features